 Cliffwood Elementary School

-- Cliffwood Elementary School's student population of 359 students has grown by 13% over five school years.
+- Cliffwood Elementary School's student population of 337 students has declined by 7% over five school years.

 |Grades Offered||Grades Kindergarten-3|